slonermike/lunchlady/THE_PLAN.md

   - If we do `npm run start` or `npm run build` from lunchlady, maybe we can make it part of compilation.
   - Could create a script called `lunchlady retheme` or something.

+# Known Issues
+- Creating a new section does not add it to the section order.

 # Releases

 ## v0.3.0